 Servers are the lifeblood of a business’ IT infrastructure.
 They house files, applications, websites, remote access for employees and more.
 Without them, your IT operations would come to a halt.
 But choosing the best server solution for your business is not a one-size-fits-all approach.
 There are many different types of servers and many factors to consider.

-Two popular types of servers are onsite and cloud-based servers.
+Two popular types of servers are onsite servers and cloud-based servers.

 Onsite Servers